lisamelton/video_transcoding/README.md

     transcode-video --crop detect "/path/to/Movie.mkv"

-However, be aware that `detect` can fail if HandBrake and MPlayer disagree about the cropping values.
+However, be aware that `detect` can fail if HandBrake and FFmpeg disagree about the cropping values.

 #### Understanding audio